jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 ```
 User class is simple data class with two String fields that has same names as has TextFields in LoginForm. <br/>
-In this way you can fill any types of elements in form that can be filled: TextField, TextArea, Checkbox, DropDown etc. We will go through this in next the example.<br/>
+In this way you can fill any types of elements in form that can be filled: TextField, TextArea, Checkbox, DropDown etc. We will go through this in Contact Form example.<br/>

 ```java
 User ROMAN = new User().set(c -> {